sinkaroid/disgrowth/README.md

 That's all!
 All you need just keep posting your bot stats, and you are good to go.

 ## Getting started
-1. Read the prerequisites, make sure your bots is passed the test, and install the dependencies: `npm install` / `yarn install`
+1. Read the prerequisites, make sure your bots is passed the test, and install: `npm install` / `yarn install`

 2. Fill the `src/config.json` with your bot's id, and run `npm run test:unit`.